 A surface treated with Protectosil ANTIGRAFFITI® may be easily cleaned with most commercial graffiti removers (follow manufacturers instructions) and a pressure washer.
 The protective coating remains undamaged even after repeated cleaning cycles.

-Depending on the type of substrate, several (usually three) applications of undiluted Protectosil ANTIGRAFFITI® are required to achieve permanent protection.
+Depending on the type of substrate, several (2-3) applications of undiluted Protectosil ANTIGRAFFITI® are required to achieve permanent protection.
 The surface must be allowed to dry completely between applications, this is dependent upon weather conditions but in general 30 - 120 minutes drying time is sufficient.
 More information is contained in the Technical Information on applying Protectosil ANTIGRAFFITI® (download from Literature page).